MinnPost/legislature-tracker/README.md

 * ```recentChangeThreshold```: The number of days to determine if a bill will be put in the recent category.
 The default is ```7``` days.
 * ```imagePath```:  The place to find images.
 This path is simply prepended to images and should have a trailing slash.
 For instance ```'https://example.com/images/'```, or ```'./images/'```.
 To customize images, the ideal is to copy the images found in ```css/images/``` to your new directory and add or replace images as needed.
 * ```templatePath```:  The place to find templates.
 This is only really needed if you are not using the built version.
+* ```detectCompanionBill```: Optional.
+A function or a regular expression to parse OpenStates' companion bill IDs into a bill number for automatically pairing bills with their companions in the other chamber.
+If a regex, it will be called using `exec` on the first member of the `companions` array's `bill_id` and member 1 (i.e the 2nd member) of the returned array will be used to find the companion.
+If a function, it will be called on the entire `companions` array and its return value used to find the companion; return `undefined` or another false-y value if no companion can be found.
+If false, Legislature Tracker will not attempt to find companion bills.

 #### Translation options